The Benefits of Turmeric or Haldi

 - Add turmeric powder to unboiled milk and massage for preventing cracks.
 Putting turmeric in the cracks heals them.

 - On sustaining an injury, drink a glass of hot milk to which 1 tsp turmeric has been added.
 It relieves pain & swelling.
-A paste of turmeric and water should also be applied on the injury.
+A paste of turmeric and water should also be applied to the injury.

 - Take 2 tsp turmeric powder, 4 tsp wheat flour, 1 tsp desi ghee and 1/2 tsp rock salt.
 Add little water and cook this mixture.
 After it's done, cool suitably and apply this mixture on the injury.